danielmart222/Creating-storageaccount/README.md

 -----------------------

-- Step-3: Create a Storage Account within the Resource Group created in Step 2
+- Step-3: Create a Storage Account within the Resource Group that was created in Step 2
 ![image](https://github.com/user-attachments/assets/c9f73ce6-978d-4016-8b21-2cce7b75373a)

 ---------------